Skip to content

 These steps have to be done each time the contents of docs/doxygen/ change and you want to preview the changes.

 MkDocs has the ability to run a builtin development server on localhost, where the documentation is automatically deployed.
-To run it, switch to the root libtropic directory, where mkdocs.yml is located, and run:
+To run it, switch to the root Libtropic directory, where mkdocs.yml is located, and do:

 mkdocs serve

 In the terminal, you should see the address of the server.
-While holding CTRL, left-click the address to open it in your browser (or just manually copy it).
+To open it in your browser, press Ctrl + Left Click or just manually copy it.

 Warning

-MkDocs does not rebuilt the Doxygen documentation automatically - to rebuild it, repeat the steps from section Building with Doxygen.
+MkDocs does not rebuilt the Doxygen documentation automatically - to rebuild it, repeat the steps from section Build Doxygen Documentation.

 Tip